Kotlin/KEEP/proposals/var-capture-in-escaping-lambdas.md

 ## Specific rules

-- **Escaping Lambdas Only:** The warning is applied to escaping lambdas.
+- **Escaping Lambdas Only:** The warning is applied to escaping lambdas and anonymous functions.
 In `callsInPlace` lambdas, creation and execution happen together, so the confusion is not observable.
 In addition, lambda arguments of inline functions are `callsInPlace` by default.
 - **Lambdas Only:** The warning is limited to lambdas.
 Capturing in local classes or functions is allowed as there's no escaping and there's a natural way to pass variables as regular arguments.
 In the example below, `i` is passed as an explicit argument, whereas `l` is captured **by reference**.
   ```kotlin